mangiabenepasta.com Your place for traditional Italian recipes

 A delicious version of tiramisu that's perfect for a special autumn dinner or to add to your Thanksgiving dinner menu.

-All of our pumpkin recipes use either solid-pack pumpkin puree or pumpkin pie filling; both of which you will purchase canned.
+NOTE: All of our pumpkin recipes use either solid-pack pumpkin puree or pumpkin pie filling; both of which you will purchase canned.
 Just be careful to use the product that is called for in the recipe.
 Solid-pack pumpkin, or pumpkin puree, is 100% pure pumpkin with no salt, no sugar, no flavorings or colorings added.
 Pumpkin pie mix contains pure pumpkin and a blend of traditional spices and sugar; it has a more fluid consistency.
 Check the label when purchasing.